-We perform two reference simulations, a preindustrial control run (hereafter referred to as piCTL) with preindustrial GHG concentrations, present-day orbit, land-sea mask, topography and ice sheets and a PMIP3-like LGM run (hereafter referred to as LGM refLGMref) with glacial GHG concentrations as well as glacial orbit, land-sea mask, topography and ice sheets (see Table 1).
+We perform two reference simulations, a preindustrial control run (hereafter referred to as piCTL) with preindustrial GHG concentrations, present-day orbit, land-sea mask, topography and ice sheets and a PMIP3-like LGM run (hereafter referred to as LGMref) with glacial GHG concentrations as well as glacial orbit, land-sea mask, topography and ice sheets (see Table 1).

 The glacial ocean bathymetry and land-sea mask are obtained by adding the anomalies from the ICE-5G reconstructions (0k-21k, Peltier (2004)) to the present-day bathymetry.
 This results in a global mean sea-level drop of approximately 124 m.

-10 The continental ice sheets correspond to the PMIP3 boundary conditions.
+The continental ice sheets correspond to the PMIP3 boundary conditions.
 They are a blended product of the three ice-sheet reconstructions ICE-6G (Peltier et al., 2015; Argus et al., 2014), MOCA (Tarasov et al., 2012) and ANU (Lambeck et al., 2010) (see Abe-Ouchi et al. (2015) and the PMIP3 web page for a more detailed description: https://pmip3.lsce.ipsl.fr).

 We perform a second control simulation which has the same configuration as piCTL but with the orbital parameters set to glacial values (see Table 2).
-This simulation will be referred to as piTOPO piORB.
-The difference between piTOPO piORB

-15 and piCTL yields the response to the orbital forcing.
-We will use piCTL as a reference to estimate the total effect of all glacial forcings and piTOPO piORB whenever we want to ensure that the orbital effect configuration is excluded.
+This simulation will be referred to as piORB.
+The difference between piORB and piCTL yields the response to the orbital forcing.
+We will use piCTL as a reference to estimate the total effect of all glacial forcings and piORB whenever we want to ensure that the orbital effect is excluded.

-To analyse the individual effect of the ice sheets and GHG concentrations, we perform an experiment with glacial orbit and ice sheets but with preindustrial GHG concentrations (LGM 284LGM284).
-Comparing LGM 284 with piTOPOLGM284 with piORB gives the response to the combination of the glacial ice sheets, glacial topography and the glacial land-sea mask.
-In the according to Myhre et al. (1998)) between the preindustrial and glacial GHG concentrations and then take $\Delta RF = \frac{1}{2}(RF{piCTL}-RF{LGM})=1.45 \text{ Wm}^{-2}$ as the interval spacing, so that the radiative forcing decreases approximately linearly between the experiments.
-We change the concentrations of CO2, N2O and CH4 but will in the following refer only to $pCO_2$ for simplicity. $pCO_2$ ranges from 353 ppm to 149 ppm.
-In analogy to LGM-284LGM284, these experiments are named LGM-nnn, nnn being the CO2 concentration in ppm.
+To analyse the individual effect of the ice sheets and GHG concentrations, we perform an experiment with glacial orbit and ice sheets but with preindustrial GHG concentrations (LGM284).
+Comparing LGM284 with piORB gives the response to the combination of the glacial ice sheets, glacial topography and the glacial land-sea mask.
+In the following, we will simply refer to this combined response as the ice-sheet effect.
+Comparing LGMref with LGM284 gives the response to the GHG reduction.

+To analyse the effect of the GHG reduction on the glacial AMOC in detail, we apply different GHG concentrations to a setup with glacial orbit, topography, ice sheets and land-sea mask.
+The GHG concentrations are chosen such that they cover a wide range of the parameter space.
+To determine the interval spacing, we calculate the difference in radiative forcing (calculated according to Myhre et al. (1998)) between the preindustrial and glacial GHG concentrations and then take $\Delta RF = \frac{1}{2}(RF{piCTL}-RF{LGM})=1.45~{\rm Wm}^{-2}$ as the interval spacing, so that the radiative forcing decreases approximately linearly between the experiments.
+We change the concentrations of ${\rm CO}2$, ${\rm N}2{\rm O}$ and ${\rm CH}4$ but will in the following refer only to pCO_2 for simplicity. pCO_2 ranges from 353 ppm to 149 ppm.
+In analogy to LGM284, these experiments are named LGM-nnn, nnn being the ${\rm CO}2$ concentration in ppm.